 How are exhibitors judged?

 During the judging process, a panel views each exhibitor's presentation and rates it according to overall display, clarity of presentation, and the exhibitor's ability to field questions concerning their project.
 The students are also judged on the academic merit and the value of their research to the community.
 This aspect of the judging process considers the presenter's depth of presentation, the implications of the research and the possible foundation for future research, as well as the cultural, social, ecological, economic, and/or political value the research brings to the community.
-Taking all of these components into consideration, the judges tally the score for each exhibit and compare it with other projects in their category and division.
+Taking all of these components into consideration, the judges will decide on the winners for each category and division as a panel.

 What recognition will you receive?